 Canada is committed to using its international assistance to support Ukraine’s goals for greater Euro-Atlantic integration.
 We also support securing Ukraine’s future as a democratic, rules-based state that delivers security, prosperity and freedom for all of its citizens.

-Since January 2014, we have committed more than $785 million in assistance to Ukraine, using a range of instruments.
+Since January 2014, we have committed more than $890 million in multi-faceted support to Ukraine, using a range of instruments.
 These instruments include: